1.) EXHIBITS CANNOT BE SHIPPED.

 3.)
 YOU CANNOT SET UP THE NIGHT BEFORE.

 On two of the past 15 times we have sponsored this event, it was possible for exhibitors to set up exhibits the evening before.
 However, it is highly unlikely this will be possible this year.
-Typically, the Cannon Caucus Room (i.e., the exhibit hall) has events scheduled every day, including in the evenings, so it is not possible to get access the night before the EXPO.
-Moreover, ever since 9-11, the U.S. Capitol Police have been very wary of allowing unattended boxes, cases, exhibits, etc. to be left in the Caucus room overnight.
+Typically, the exhibit hall has events scheduled every day, including in the evenings, so it is not possible to get access the night before the EXPO.
+Moreover, ever since 9-11, the U.S. Capitol Police have been very wary of allowing unattended boxes, cases, exhibits, etc. to be left in the exhibit room overnight.

 4.)
 PLEASE PLAN TO HAVE YOUR EXHIBIT UP AND READY BY 9:00 AM.

 The EXPO officially opens at 9:30 am on Thursday – July 9th.
 We therefore request that all exhibitors ideally be fully set up at least 15 minutes beforehand.
 The House Rayburn Office Building officially opens to the public at 7:30 ￼￼￼￼￼￼